joppuyo/disable-media-pages/README.md

 [![WordPress Plugin: Tested WP Version](https://img.shields.io/wordpress/plugin/tested/disable-media-pages?label=tested&logo=wordpress)](https://wordpress.org/plugins/disable-media-pages/)
 [![codecov](https://codecov.io/gh/joppuyo/disable-media-pages/branch/master/graph/badge.svg?token=OKOGFRYYJ5)](https://codecov.io/gh/joppuyo/disable-media-pages)

-Disable "attachment" pages for WordPress media.
+Completely disable "attachment" pages created by WordPress.

 By default WordPress creates a page for each of your attachments.
-This is can be undesirable because:
+This is can be undesirable because of two reasons.

+### SEO

-1. These are pages that don't have any content, except an image, so they provide little value and can negatively affect your SEO.
+These are pages that don't have any content, except an image, so they provide little value and can negatively affect your SEO.

+### Reserved slugs

-2. They can accidentally reserve slugs on your site.
+They can accidentally reserve slugs on your site.
 Let's say you upload an image named `contact.jpeg`, an attachment page `https://example.com/contact` is automatically created.
 If you then try to create a page named **Contact**, the URL for that page will be `https://example.com/contact-2` which isn't that great.

 ## How it works